ana-siddiqi/ma1805-portfolio-assessment/README.md

 [03.Multiples](03.multiples/index.html)

 For this mini project I created overlapping circles that follow the mouse around the screen and with a simple click of the mouse, the colour of the circles change colour.
 This was quite challenging because this was only my second time using the mouse function but once I got it to work, it became easier.
 Furthermore, this project was also a metaphor for media, the different circles connoting to various kinds of media.
 This illustrates that no matter what form of media you are accessing, media is constant and always running.
+Additionally, I thought about how people perceive colours, and the beginning colours are very light and colourful, and as you keep playing with the mouse, the colours start to get a bit darker (nothing very drastic) it represents how media can turn dark very fast, portraying the two sides of media.
+It is fun and playful on the surface, but as you begin to peel each layer, the more the concealed elements are revealed.
+Media can juxtapose itself as it is a very sophisticated, dynamic and complex establishment.

 [04.Media](04.media/index.html)